SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/gems/machine-learning/ml-pinecone-lookup.md

 ### Gem Configuration

-todo: increase font
 ![Configuration](./img/pinecone_lookup_configure.png)

-Verify an **(1) input column** contains an embedding from a foundational model, eg OpenAI.
+Verify the **(1) input columns** contain a column with the embeddings.
+The structure of this column's entries must be compatible with the structure of the Pinecone index.

 #### Credentials